Biden tries COVID cajoling, avoids new decrees that divide

 A Kaiser foundation poll out this week found that only about 1 in 8 unvaccinated adults said the emergence of omicron has made them more likely to get a shot.

 Earlier Kaiser polling highlighted the partisan and ideological splits.
 A survey last month found that 55% of unvaccinated adults are Republicans or lean to the GOP.
-That’s compared to 16 percent for the Democrats.
+That’s compared to 16% for the Democrats.

 A quarter of all Republicans say they will definitely not get a shot, compared to just 2% of Democrats who say the same.